 The principal psychoactive component in cannabis is Δ9-Tetrahydrocannabinol (THC).
 This compound, administered intravenously, develops pharmacological symptoms in 5 min, and lasts for about 90 mins.
 This provides a well-controlled opportunity for an experiment to test the theory of cannabis-related psychosis.
 The results are that intravenous administration of the THC causes schizophrenia like symptoms, such as perceptual disturbances, anxiety and impaired working memory.

 Studies Also Show CBD Stops the Paranoia

 Lab-based studies are more detailed and effects of the specific cannabinoid molecules can be measured under the tightly controlled conditions.
-For example, in the 80s, it was demonstrated that CBD (1mg/kg) inhibits anxiety induced by THC (o.5mg/kg).
+For example, in the 80s, doctors demonstrated that CBD (1mg/kg) inhibits anxiety induced by THC (o.5mg/kg).

-More recently, it was shown that the intravenous pre-treatment of with CBD prevents the paranoia induced by THC.
+More recently, doctors showed that the intravenous pre-treatment of with CBD prevents THC induced paranoia.
 This was a double-blind, placebo test that clearly demonstrated placebo participants did not derive any anti-paranoia benefit.
 CBD will counter the effect of the THC, even with low affinity for the CB1 receptor.

 Exact mechanism of this relationship has yet to be studied in detail.
 What we know so far is that THC may cause temporary psychosis-like symptoms via stimulation of the CB1 receptor.
 The questions becomes: how many of these receptors are in the brain and what is their location?
 Their levels are high in the frontal cortex, basal ganglia, hippocampus and cerebellum.